synthesized-io/insight/docs/core/user_guide/rules.rst

 ValueEquals
 ^^^^^^^^^^^

-``ValueEquals`` enforces the field of a dataset to be strictly equal to a specified value, either numeric or categorical.
+:class:`~synthesized.common.rules.ValueEquals` enforces the field of a dataset to be strictly equal to a specified value, either numeric or categorical.

 .. ipython:: python
     :verbatim: